State of M&A Data Rooms — Q2 2026 Read the report →

-Top 8 Brazil Investors in 2025: Complete Guide to Raising from Brazil's Best VCs
+Top 8 Brazil Investors in 2026: Complete Guide to Raising from Brazil's Best VCs

 Co-founder at Peony.
 Former M&A at Nomura, early-stage VC at Backed VC, and growth-equity / secondaries investor at Target Global.
 I write about investors, fundraising, and deal advisors from the deal-side perspective I spent years in.

 When preparing your pitch to Brazilian investors, having a professional data room is essential.
 Peony helps Brazilian startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing starting at $30/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 1) How to pick the right investors (so you don't waste 60 days)